agruezo/CloudResumeChallenge/README.md

 10. **Tests**
     - Test the code to make sure it is functioning properly
+    - A PyTest unit test was used to test the python code for the lambda function
-    - A Cypress end-to-end test was used in my case to test the API created
+    - A Cypress end-to-end test was used to test the API created

 11. **Infrastructure as Code**
     - Provision the API Gateway, Lambda function, and DynamoDB using IaC